akazukin5151/koneko-old/README.md

 which pip                       # and pip is in your conda directory

 # Or use manual installation instructions below
+# If you're using a separate conda env, you probably want to make some edits
 pip install koneko

 # Use anywhere: